garrandall/popular-music-data/tracks/we-are-never-ever-getting-back-together-taylor-swift.md

 We are never, ever, ever getting back together
-We are never, ever, ever (ooh) getting back together You go talk to your friends, talk to my friends, talk to me But we are never, ever, ever, ever getting back together
+We are never, ever, ever (oh) getting back together You go talk to your friends, talk to my friends, talk to me But we are never, ever, ever, ever getting back together

-We (ooh-ooh-ooh-ooh-ooh, ooh-ooh-ooh, no)
+We (oh-oh-oh-oh-oh, oh-oh-oh, no)
 Getting back together
-We (ooh-ooh-ooh-ooh-ooh, oh, oh, yeah)
+We (oh-oh-oh-oh-oh, oh, oh, yeah)
 Getting back together
 You go talk to your friends, talk to my friends, talk to me (Talk to me)